alearcy/composer_controller/README.md

 ![element](readme_images/element.png)

+Pressing the lock icon changes the element in non editable mode until you press the lock icon again.

-Pressing the pencil icon you will entry in edit mode where you can change name, color, midi channel, MIDI values and OSC values.
+Pressing the pencil icon let you entry in edit mode where you can change name, color, MIDI channel, MIDI values and OSC values.

-We have two types of button messages: Note and Control Change (CC).
-For sliders we have Control Change and Pitchbend.
+You have two types of button messages: Note and Control Change (CC).
+For sliders you have Control Change and Pitchbend.
-OSC name will be automatically set with a random string, but you can change with whatever you want.
+OSC value will be automatically set with a random string, but you can change with whatever you want.
+The entire OSC message that will be sent is: _/tabName/OSCValue, MIDI value_

 ![edit_sidepanel](readme_images/edit_sidepanel.png)

+Pressing the delete button let you remove elements from the board.
+If you delete a tab every child elements will be deleted!
+So, remember to export a backup file from the server app.